 Stacking this many photos means there is virtually no noise and I can extract a lot of detail from the sky.
-For example, the nebulae in the heart of the galactic center are pretty easily visible and this is an ultra wide angle lens.
+For example, the nebulae in the heart of the galactic center are pretty easily visible and this is with an ultra wide-angle lens.

 Once the stacking is done, I load them back into Lightroom and fix any hot pixels from exposing for so long, apply my normal edits and I’m all done.

 The key is to go out and try for yourself though.
-No amount of tutorials or videos are ever going to actually make you better.
+No amount of tutorials or videos is ever going to actually make you better.